 Celebrate her effort and her work.
 Encouragement nuggets are the best way to keep going, and celebrations can be as simple as a quick text, e-mail, hug, or glass of wine.

-Since that day, I have remembered my friends words, “I’m going to say yes to other women and get behind whatever they’re trying to do.”
-This simple rule to living has brightened my life in countless ways, and I carry it with me every day.
+Since that day, I have remembered my friend’s words: “I’m going to say yes to other women and get behind whatever they’re trying to do.”
+This simple rule for living has brightened my life in countless ways, and I carry it with me every day.